Oichkatzelesfrettschen/lites/README.md

 privileges and network access.

 You can also invoke `scripts/run-precommit.sh` which automatically installs `pre-commit` via pip when missing.
+When network access is unavailable the script suggests running `setup.sh` to complete the installation.

 The clang-tidy hooks rely on `scripts/run-clang-tidy.sh`.
 This helper ensures a `compile_commands.json` database is generated on demand so clang-tidy can analyse the sources even before the project has been built.
+If CMake generation fails, the script falls back to `compiledb` when available.

 Additional notes are kept in [`docs/`](docs/).